laboratoire écologie et art pour une société en transition

 transdisciplinary team

-Rémy Bender – artiste collectif Facteur
+Rémy Bender – artist collectif Facteur

-Basile Richon – artiste collectif Facteur
+Basile Richon – artist collectif Facteur

-Gabrielle Rossier – architecte collectif Facteur
+Gabrielle Rossier – architect collectif Facteur

-Christel Voeffray – artiste collectif Facteur
+Christel Voeffray – artist collectif Facteur

 least would like to thank all the people that contributed to the project by sharing their time, knowledge and resources: